huysentruitw/entity-framework-core3-mock/README.md

 Easy Mock wrapper for mocking EntityFrameworkCore 3 (EFCore3) DbContext and DbSet in your unit-tests.
 Integrates with Moq or NSubstitute.

+This repository is for EF Core 3.x support.
+If you've already upgraded to EF Core 5, please visit [this repository](https://github.com/huysentruitw/entity-framework-core-mock).

 ## Get it on NuGet

 ### Moq integration